-It is a urinary condition characterized by a high number of white blood cells in the urine.
+It is a urinary condition characterized by many white blood cells in the urine.

-Doctors define a high number as at least 10 white blood cells per cubic millimeter (mm3) of centrifuged urine.
+Doctors define a high number as at least ten white blood cells per cubic millimeter (mm3) of centrifuged urine.
 Pyuria can make your urine look cloudy or like it has pus in it.

-The presence of pyuria often occurs in a urinary tract infection (UTI).
-In rare cases, it can be a sign of complicated UTI or sepsis .
+Pyuria often occurs in a urinary tract infection (UTI).
+It can be a sign of complicated UTI or sepsis in rare cases.

 Sterile pyuria is most often caused by sexually transmitted infections (STIs), such as gonorrhea or viral infections.

 - Interstitial cystitis.

 - Urinary tract stones.

 - Kidney disease

 - Autoimmune diseases, such as SLE or Kawasaki disease.